Sarthakrawt/React-repo/reactbasicapp/README.md

 // 2- package.json file it tell you about you react app libraries or dependencies
 // 3- index.html which is the main file of react app which is inside public folder

 // Note : React is Single page application
+// And i know there are multiple folders when you install react app
+// just avoid that